 “No basketball, no life.”

 Liu Ying is from the city Daqing in the northeast of China.
 She obtained her B.Sc. and M.Sc. degrees in Theoretical Physics from the Northeast Normal University at Changchun, with First Class Honours.
 Her previous research was on the study of strongly correlated spin models.
-She joined RLQM in the summer of 2015.
+She studied at RLQM from 2015 to 2020.